 What are “What I Eat in a Day” videos?

-What I Eat in a Day videos document what an individual eats in a day.
+What I Eat in a Day videos document what an individual eats over the course of one day.
 They are usually posted on social media sites like Instagram and Tiktok by various influencers and celebrities.

 Some people might view these videos for inspiration, take what they need and move on.
 We're not denying that some content creators will have a healthy relationship with food and use What I Eat in a Day videos to try and show case different days of eating, food variety and role model dietary flexibility.
 However, not all influencers have this in mind and/or might not be aware of the extent of the harm or influence that these types of videos can have.

 Social media is a highlight reel.
 A snapshot of a few minutes of someone's day.
 What I Eat in a Day videos can't ever accurately depict what or how someone eats, because what we eat changes every day and is dependent on lifestyle, food availability, social activities etc. One person's daily food intake should never be the same as another's as we are all beautifully unique human beings with our own energy requirements and nutritional goals.
 Normal eating looks different for everyone.
 We have a blog on What is Normal Eating? if you're interested in finding out more.

 What I Eat in a Day videos are commonly created by people during their eating disorder recovery to document food challenges, track progress, be held accountable or inspire others in their own recovery journey.

 Whilst for some people the act of either creating these videos or watching them can be motivating and inspiring, for many it can lead to unhelpful comparisons (which eating disorders thrive off).
 We never know what is happening behind closed doors, so it is so important to acknowledge that the person behind the camera might be struggling in their own recovery, potentially not nourishing their body or engaging in unhealthy behaviours off screen.
 A person who promotes themselves as "recovered" might not be.